National Watch and Clock Museum: Exhibits

 A "mystery watch" displayed at the Musée d'Art et d'Histoire (Neuchâtel), the NWCM also has this model in its collection.

-Other highlights include an exhibit of the pioneering automated machinery developed by the American Waltham Watch Company, allowing for the first time to mass-produce watches using interchangeable parts, a large selection of American pocket watches (including Railroad watches), and the "Engel Clock", a complicated "monument" clock built by Stephen Decatur Engel of Hazleton, Pennsylvania.
-This clock took Engel about 20 years to complete, and it was shown for many years all around the United States starting in about 1877.
-The Engel clock disappeared in the early 1950s, and was found in a barn in New York State in 1983.
-The Engel clock was purchased and fully restored by the NAWCC in 1989 and is on display at the museum.
+Other highlights include an exhibit of the pioneering automated machinery developed by the American Waltham Watch Company, allowing for the first time to mass-produce watches using interchangeable parts, a large selection of American pocket watches (including Railroad watches), and the "Engle Clock", a complicated "monument" clock built by Stephen Decatur Engle of Hazleton, Pennsylvania.
+This clock took Engle about 20 years to complete, and it was shown for many years all around the United States starting in about 1877.
+The Engle clock disappeared in the early 1950s, and was found in a barn in New York State in 1983.
+The Engle clock was purchased and fully restored by the NAWCC in 1989 and is on display at the museum.

 The NWCM has an ongoing schedule of temporary exhibits — usually two of them at a time, one devoted to a general timekeeping-related theme of interest to the public, and the other a more specialized show appealing primarily to horological collectors.